-The good news: He was a freshman last year, which means that he’ll be much more comfortable with the college game as a sophomore this upcoming season.
+The good news: He was a freshman last year, which means that he will be much more comfortable with the college game as a sophomore this season.
 While coach Justin Fuente has vowed that no job is safe on the Hokies roster, Jackson is the quarterback barring a dramatic collapse.

 If he can erase his mistakes from last year, Jackson could be one of the top quarterbacks in the ACC and a player who could carry his team to a conference title if everything falls into place.

 Of course, it won’t start and end with the two sophomores.
-Keep an eye on freshman Tre Turner, who enrolled in January but didn’t play in the spring game due to his recovery from a shoulder injury sustained in high school.
-We may also see offensive coordinator Brad Cornelsen design packages to feature tight ends Chris Cunningham and Dalton Keene a little more.
+Keep an eye on freshman Tre Turner, who enrolled in January but didn’t play in the spring game while recovering from a left shoulder injury sustained in high school.
+We also may see offensive coordinator Brad Cornelsen design packages to feature tight ends Chris Cunningham and Dalton Keene a little more.

-While he won’t benefit from having a player like Phillips on the field, Jackson will have plenty of receiving options to choose from in 2018.
+While he won’t benefit from having a player such as Phillips on the field, Jackson will have plenty of receiving options to choose from in 2018.

 Virginia Tech’s rushing attack wasn’t impressive in 2017; it ranked 54th in the country at 173.4 yards per game.
 The team might face more uncertainty with Deshawn McClease (90 carries, 406 yards, 3 touchdowns) potentially sliding into a starting role this season.
-Coleman Fox and Jalen Holston will be other names to watch, while Jackson brings his dual-threat tendencies to the table.
+Coleman Fox and Jalen Holston will be other names to watch.
+Jackson brings his dual-threat tendencies.